khalea/Intro-iOS/README.md

 ## Hey there!

-This repo is a copy of some of my work from the iOS development course that I'm currently in.
+This repo is a copy of some of my work (exclusively) from the iOS development course that I'm currently in.
 The original repo is private, as the university has students using their Github servers :)

 # What's in this repo?